fredericorecsky/fredericorecsky.github.io/resume.md

 August 2015 - Present,  Amsterdam Area, Netherlands

 ##### PPC team ( pay per click /ads team )

+Booking is one of the biggest online marketing advertiser and on the ppc team we take care of the communication with the search providers and the data processing of the results and reports.

 * Integration and Data Processing from PPC ads
     - Google Ads